 6. Without believing in a Higher Power, where do you think we get our morals from?

-The same place people who do believe in a higher power get their morals from: Conscience, consequences, compassion.
+The same places people who do believe in a higher power get their morals from.
+Conscience, consequences, empathy and compassion.
 A believer never follows their holy book to the last letter.
 Something inside of them allows them to pick and choose the parts of it that are relevant to their own life.
 That process is a result of your conscience.
 It’s a result of your innate compassion, your desire to avoid the here-and-now consequences instead of worry about expected eternal ones.
-You and I get our morals from the very same place, and the very same process.
+You and I get our morals from the very same place and the very same process.
 The only difference is that I give myself credit for it.